You have skipped the navigation, tab for page content

 Prop for Roosters is number 8 Jason Cayless

-• Hooker for Warriors is number 9 PJ Marsh
+• Hooker for Warriors is number 9 Pj Marsh

 Hooker for Roosters is number 9 Simon Bonetti